OAI/Overlay-Specification/README.md

 # Overlay Specification

-The Overlay specification defines a document format for information that will augment an existing OpenAPI description without entangling that information in the OpenAPI description's source doccument(s).
+The Overlay Specification defines a document format for information that will augment an existing OpenAPI description without entangling that information in the OpenAPI description's source doccument(s).

-This specfication is a community-driven, open specification within the [OpenAPI Initiative](https://www.openapis.org/), a Linux Foundation Collaborative Project.
+This specification is a community-driven, open specification within the [OpenAPI Initiative](https://www.openapis.org/), a Linux Foundation Collaborative Project.

 Overlays support a range of scenarios, including: